 Because we qualify as a REIT for Federal income tax purposes, we expect to distribute at least 100% of our net taxable income each year and therefore will not pay Federal income tax on our REIT taxable income.
 As a result, based on the level of cash compensation paid to our executive officers, we do not expect that any loss of a Federal income tax deduction as a result of Section 162(m) would materially impact our income tax liability.
-The committee will continue to monitor the tax and other consequences of our executive compensation programs as part of its primary objective of ensuring that compensation paid to our executives is reasonable, performance-based and consistent with our goals.
+The committee will continue to monitor the tax and other consequences of our executive compensation paid to our executives is reasonable, performance-based and consistent with our goals.